 For more information, please refer to Error codes.

 Parameters and Function of every control panel are described in separate articles of our Documentation (the articles are generated automatically).
 They contain all of the functions and parameters, which, however, may be not available in your installation.

 Use the mgrctl -i utility to get up-to-date information

 To get a full list of ISPmanager functions, you may execute the command

 To get data description (the lang parameter can be used to get information in a required language)

 How to generate an API request using the log file

-The easiest way to generate an API request is to perform a desired action in the panel interface and view the function and its parameters in the log file.
+The most convenient way to generate an API request is to perform a desired action in the panel interface and view the function and its parameters in the log file.

 Complete the following steps:

 1. Open the log file of the control panel with the tail command: